 Additionally, both countries should consider how to better structure their engagement on nuclear technologies that are not electricity-production specific.
-The continuation of the spent fuel processing project created under the 2015 nuclear agreement extension could be discussed as well as naval nuclear propulsion using non-weapons grade fuel.
+The continuation of the spent fuel processing project could be discussed as well as naval nuclear propulsion using non-weapons grade fuel.
 Engaging on these issues, rather than walling them off, could be viewed in Korea as a sign of a more mature, trusting relationship and could ameliorate some of the political pressure that has built in support of an independent nuclear weapons capability.